Published poems/essays are organized alphabetically by journal name.

 Stirring: A Literary Collection, “Achilles’ Pathology”

-TAB: The Journal of Poetry & Poetics, “Unfriending the Dead,” (nominated for a Pushcart Prize), “Obituary for the Order of Things” (forthcoming)
+TAB: The Journal of Poetry & Poetics, “Unfriending the Dead,” (nominated for a Pushcart Prize); “Obituary for the Order of Things; Or, an Abecedarian for Programmed Cell Death;” (volume 13, 2025) “A Sonnenizio for Thrifting” (available for purchase)

 Tampa Review, “The Song Remained the Same,” Issue 59/60 (print; available for purchase)